Ayushikumari882/Smart-Contract-for-Land-Registry/README.md

 # Smart-Contract-for-Land-Registry
+A Smart Contract for Land Registry built with Solidity and Remix IDE for secure, transparent, and tamper-proof land records.
+It enables decentralized registration, ownership transfer, and verification with role-based access (Admin, Buyer, Seller).
+Deployed on the Ethereum blockchain, it ensures trustless and immutable transactions.
-Land Registry Smart Contract: Overview: This project implements a basic Land Registry smart contract on the Ethereum blockchain.
+This project implements a basic Land Registry smart contract on the Ethereum blockchain.
 It allows for the registration of land parcels, transfer of land ownership, and retrieval of land details.
 This provides a transparent and immutable record of land ownership.

 Features: